Choosing Perfect Halloween Costumes for Adults on the Spectrum

 However, for adults with autism, the selection process for finding Halloween costumes for adults can be stressful and overwhelming.

 Costume shops tend to be crowded, loud, and visually stimulating environments.
-Dressing rooms are often small, underlit, and have tons of previously tried on and left costumes by customers.
+Dressing rooms are often small, underlit, and have tons of previously tried-on and left costumes by customers.

 The good news is that with some planning and accommodation, adults with autism can find comfortable, creative costumes that align with their sensory requirements and comfort levels.
+Even better, simple Halloween costumes or unique costume ideas are in abundance!

 Here are some tips to make finding ideal Halloween costumes for adults less daunting so you can have a fun Halloween!